IMG Academy: Baseball program

 IMG Academy has an academy baseball program and year-round camps, in addition to summer Wood Bat Leagues.

-IMG Basketball
+Boys' and girls' basketball programs

 IMG Academy's postgraduate program played in their only appearance in the 2016 National Prep Championship in New Haven, Connecticut.
 Among the teams were Brewster Academy, DME Academy, Elev-8 Sports Institute, Fork Union Military Academy, Hargrave Military Academy, IMG Academy, Northfield Mount Hermon School, and more.
 The head coach of IMG's national high school team is Sean McAloon, who previously was the head coach at St. John's College High School in Washington, D.C.